-The responsibilities placed on governing bodies and proprietors include:
+We are aware of the statutory responsibilities placed on governing bodies and proprietors which include:

-- 1. making sure that the safeguarding policies & procedures in the school are effective and comply with the law at all times.
-This should include a Child Protection Policy (reviewed at least annually and available online); and a Staff Behaviour Policy (sometimes called a Code of Conduct) which should, amongst other things, include acceptable use of technologies staff/pupil relationships and communications including the use of social media - 2. putting in place appropriate safeguarding responses to children who go missing from education, particularly on repeat occasions - 3. appointing a designated safeguarding lead who is a senior member of staff from the leadership team, who has responsibility for safeguarding and child protection.
-This should be explicit in the role-holders job description in line with Annex B of Keeping Children Safe in Education 2018. - 4. through regular review and audit, ensure that any safeguarding deficiencies or weaknesses within the school are remedied without delay.2 - 5. ensure that child protection records are kept securely and separately from other records and are only accessed by staff who need to. - 6. ensuring that there are procedures in place to effectively manage allegations against all staff members.
-In all cases we will follow the guidelines outlined in Part 4 of Keeping Children Safe in Education 2018.
-All such cases, and in cases of any doubt as to whether the matter reaches threshold for an allegation, advice and guidance must be sought from the local authority designated officer (LADO) BEFORE any internal investigation begins. - 7. ensuring that we discharge our responsibilities in respect of adhering to the reporting restrictions imposed by the Education Act 2002 where teachers are under investigation. - 8. we will also ensure parents and carers are aware of their responsibilities not to publish any information during such investigations as highlighted at para 200 Keeping Children Safe in Education 2018 and section 141F of the Education Act 2002 - 9. recognising that neither the governing body, nor individual governors, have a role in pursuing or managing the processes associated with individual cases of child protection - 10. recognising that neither the governing body, nor individual governors, have a right to know details of such cases, except when exercising their disciplinary functions in respect of allegations against staff - 11. making sure all staff are familiar with the contents of part 1 of Keeping Children Safe in Education, and that all staff have been trained appropriately and that this is updated in line with guidance - 12. ensuring that the school is contributing to inter-agency working, which includes providing a coordinated offer of early help when additional needs of children are identified - 13. appointing a designated teacher for looked after children, and recognising and reflecting in school procedures and this policy that children looked after are particularly vulnerable - 14. for e-learning, making sure that appropriate filters and appropriate monitoring systems are in place safeguarding against potentially harmful and inappropriate online material - 15. giving consideration as to how children may be taught about safeguarding including: online, through teaching and learning opportunities and as part of providing a broad and balanced curriculum - 16. ensuring that schools create a culture of safe recruitment and as part of that adopt recruitment procedures that help deter, reject or identify people who might abuse children (Part 3: Safer Recruitment.
-Keeping Children Safe in Education, September 2018).
-This includes ensuring taking up references for each shortlisted candidate before interview and ensuring that at least one member of any appointing panel, including at shortlisting, will have attended safer recruitment training
+- 1. Making sure that the safeguarding policies & procedures in the school are effective and comply with the law at all times.
+This should include a Child Protection Policy (reviewed at least annually and available online); and a Staff Behaviour Policy (sometimes called a Code of Conduct) which should, amongst other things, include acceptable use of technologies staff/pupil relationships and communications including the use of social media - 2.
+Putting in place appropriate safeguarding responses to children who go missing from our school, particularly on repeat occasions

+- 3. Ensuring we follow the correct procedures outlined in this policy when removing a child from roll, or adding a child to our roll, at non-standard transition points. - 4.
+Appointing a Designated Safeguarding Lead who is a senior member of staff from the leadership team, who has responsibility for safeguarding and child protection.
+This should be explicit in the role-holders job description in line with Annex B of Keeping Children Safe in Education 2019. - 5.
+Through regular review and audit, ensure that any safeguarding deficiencies or weaknesses within the school are remedied without delay.2 - 6.
+Ensuring that child protection records are kept securely and separately from other records and are only accessed by staff that need to. - 7.
+Ensuring that there are procedures in place to effectively manage allegations against all staff members.
+We will train our staff to enable them to raise concerns and as a school we will follow the guidelines outlined in Part 4 of Keeping Children Safe in Education 2019.
+All such cases, and in cases of any doubt as to whether the matter reaches threshold for an allegation, advice and guidance must be sought from the Local Authority Designated Officer (LADO) BEFORE any internal investigation begins. - 8.
+Ensuring that we discharge our responsibilities as a Governing Body in respect of adhering to the reporting restrictions imposed by the Education Act 2002 where teachers are under investigation. - 9.
+As a Governing Body we will also ensure parents and carers are aware of their responsibilities not to publish any information during such investigations as highlighted at para 211 Keeping Children Safe in Education 2019 and section 141F of the Education Act 2002 - 10.Recognising that neither the Governing Body, nor individual Governors, have a role in pursuing or managing the processes associated with individual cases of child protection - 11.Recognising that neither the Governing Body, nor individual Governors, have a right to know details of such cases, except when exercising their disciplinary functions in respect of allegations against staff - 12.Making sure all staff are familiar with the contents of part 1 of Keeping Children Safe in Education, and that all staff have been trained appropriately and that this is updated in line with guidance